+'''

-''' CLIPS> (facts)
+CLIPS> (facts)

-f-0 (initial-fact)

 f-1 (duck)

 f-2 (quack)

-For a total of 3 facts.
+For a total of 2 facts.

 CLIPS> (clear)

+CLIPS> (facts)

+CLIPS>

+'''

 The (clear) command essentially restores CLIPS to its original startup state.
-It clears the memory of CLIPS, resets the fact-identifier to zero, and asserts the (initial-fact).
-To see this, assert (animalis duck), then check the fact-list.
+It clears the memory of CLIPS and resets the fact-identifier to one.
+To see this, assert (animal-is duck), then check the fact-list.

 Notice that (animal-is duck) has a fact-identifier of f-1 because the (clear) command reset the fact identifiers.
 The (clear) command actually does more than just remove facts.
 Besides removing all the facts, (clear) also removes all the rules, as you'll see in the next chapter.